matloff/Rthreads/README.md

 Since we are working column by column, this means earlier imputations can be employed in the regression actions of later columns, hopefully improving imputation accuracy.
 (Again, this may or may not be the case, but that is the motivation behind this imputation algorithm.)
-See comments in the code for further discussion.

 The purpose of this example is mainly to illustrate the concept of a *barrier*, an important threads concept.
 When a thread reaches that